eclipse-openj9/openj9-omr/doc/CodingStandard.md

 ### ISO/ANSI rules

-* All code is written to ISO/ANSI rules for C99 ISO C compilers.
+* All C code is written to rules for C99 compilers.
 * There is no need to cater for pre-ANSI (K&R) compilers.
 Nor can we rely on the presence of C++11 features.
 * It is not necessary to cater for the ANSI unique first 6-characters naming rule.
 * Functions that take no arguments are declared and defined using ```void``` in the parameter list.